black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Example Code
 `{ 1: 3, 2: 3, 3: 3, 4: 3, 5: 2 }`
 For this step, start by declaring an empty counts object.
 Later on in the project, you will use this object to calculate the mode of the list of numbers.

+# Step 30
+To better understand how the getMode function is going to work, you will need to print out its contents.
+This will allow you to see what is happening as you build out the function.
+But first you will need to return the array so it can be tested properly.

+Inside your getMode function return your array parameter.